yasutakatou/doukie2/README.md

 # features

 - multi platform suppoted
 - run by one binary file
 - Android supported (it's not perfect)
 - automated file transfer.
 - file exists check (use md5 hash)
+- recursive folder copy.
+- save options to file when exit.
+- sync progress is display.

 # what auto sync mode?